scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 $ terraform apply -var-file example.tfvars
 ```

-For more information about the variable in `example.tfvars`, please refer to [readme](../modules/azure/kubernetes/README.md)
+For more information about the variable in `example.tfvars`, please refer to [kubernetes modules](../modules/azure/kubernetes/README.md)

 ### Create Monitor resources